Highway-Kebabbery/Job-Scraper/README.md

 If there's too much HTML, you can't print all to the console.
 Save to a file to see it all.
 Learned about docstrings
 Got to practice building Python classes
+Termux halted all updates on google play.
+Thanks Peter Mortensen on Stack Exchange.
+You saved my life.

 NOTES:
 Have the Android notification take you to the jobs page when clicked (even when no jobs available).